-- Has front panel with 2-combo 1/4″ XLR inputs and associated level controls and a large knob for its master monitor level.
+- Has a front panel with 2-combo 1/4″ XLR inputs, associated level controls, and a large knob for its master monitor level.

 - This panel features the mic preamps and the “Air” feature.

-- 1/4″ headphone jacks with its own level control.
+- 1/4″ headphone jacks with their own level control.

 In terms of input/output, it promises seamless connection through its USB ports, and you can even save your custom I/O preset for easier recall.

-Have we mentioned that it’s LIGHT and portable compared to other high-end audio interfaces?
+And that’s not all.
+Have I mentioned that it’s LIGHTER and more portable than other high-end audio interfaces?